franciscoguemes/bash_scripts/README.md

 └── TODO.md
 ```

-The _general_purpose_ directory contains scripts that will be often called from the command line and therefore are subtle to be include in the `$PATH` variable of your OS.
+The _general_purpose_ directory contains scripts that will be often called from the command line and therefore are subtle to be included in the `$PATH` variable of your OS.

 The scripts under the _customize_ directory are the ones designated to transform your OS in order to get a similar setup than the one I have in my machine.
-In other words you can get the same Ubuntu customization (UI, extra menu options, etc..) and the same Linux customization (Install packages, extender terminal functions, environment variables, etc...).
+In other words you can get the same Ubuntu customization (UI, extra menu options, etc..) and the same Linux customization (Installed packages, extender terminal functions, environment variables, etc...).
 Inside the _customize_ directory there are the scripts _linux_setup.sh_ and _ubuntu_setup.sh_ to install the respective customizations.